-Log Analytics is enabled and managed in the Azure portal.
+Azure Monitor logs are enabled and managed in the Azure portal.
 To enable log collection for the Kubernetes master components in your AKS cluster, open the Azure portal in a web browser and complete the following steps:

 - Select the resource group for your AKS cluster, such as myResourceGroup.
 Don't select the resource group that contains your individual AKS cluster resources, such as MC_myResourceGroup_myAKSCluster_eastus.

 - On the left-hand side, choose Diagnostic settings.

 - Select your AKS cluster, such as myAKSCluster, then choose to Add diagnostic setting.

 - Enter a name, such as myAKSClusterLogs, then select the option to Send to Log Analytics.